Copyright Sarah Bones

-The Issue: Menstrual Equity and the Importance of Girls’ Education
+The Issue: Menstrual Equity and the Importance of Education

-Women and girls around the world, especially in low income communities, often face a lack of access to menstrual products.
-Without proper sanitary supplies, they may resort to using newspapers, dirty rags, and even leaves to manage their periods.1 The combination of period poverty, stigmatization, and inadequate reproductive and sexual health education has major consequences for girls’ wellbeing.
-It can also prevent girls from staying in school, thereby ending their education.2
+Menstruators around the world, especially in low income communities, often face a lack of access to menstrual products.
+Without proper sanitary supplies, they may resort to using newspapers, dirty rags, and even leaves to manage their periods.1 The combination of period poverty, stigmatization, and inadequate reproductive and sexual health education has major consequences for menstruators’ wellbeing.
+It can also prevent menstruators from staying in school, thereby ending their education.2

-Through innovation, education, and advocacy, The Pad Project aims to help move towards a world where girls feel empowered in their bodies, achieve economic independence, understand their reproductive and sexual health options, and harness the power to shape their lives.
+Through innovation, education, and advocacy, The Pad Project aims to help move towards a world where menstruators feel empowered in their bodies, achieve economic independence, understand their reproductive and sexual health options, and harness the power to shape their lives.